OperationDeploy/TRVL/README.md

 [Jessa Daggs](https://github.com/jldaggs88)
 [Austin Brown](https://github.com/austinbrown-opspark)

-## License

-This project is licensed under the ISC License.

 ## Acknowledgments

 Thank you to the staff and our peers at Operation Spark for inspiring us daily.